Which school do you want to support?

-The federal Every Student Succeeds Act requires that each school create a Single Plan for Student Achievement to document how certain federal funds are spent.
-In some but certainly not all schools this is a meaningful exercise that actively involves parents.
-Schools with more than 21 English learners, and districts with more than 51, are legally required to have advisory committees made up of the parents of these students.
+The federal Every Student Succeeds Act requires that each school create a School Plan for Student Achievement to document how certain federal funds are spent.
+In California this federal requirement is matched by state requirements.
+Every school should have an active site council, a topic that we explore in some detail in the Ed100 blog post How Do SchoolSite Councils Work?
+Schools with more than 21 English learners, and districts with more than 51, are legally required to have advisory committees.

-Beyond this modest requirement, however, the relationship between school districts and their schools can vary enormously.
+The relationship between school districts and their schools can vary enormously.
 Some districts concentrate decision authority in the central office; others devolve power to school leaders.
-All school sites are supposed to have some kind of parent advisory group and site-level improvement plan.

 Some school reformers see decentralization or site-level control as a critical strategy for educational improvement.
 Major areas where districts sometimes give sites discretion include: